maninak/NoMoTS-webapp/README.md

 ## Dependencies

-If Ionic and Cordova are not alredy installed in your machine, run:
+If Ionic and Cordova are not already installed in your machine, run:

 ```sh
 $ sudo npm install -g ionic cordova